Ratakor/dotfiles/README.md

-<h1 align="center">Ratakor's Parabola GNU/Linux-libre config</h1>
+<h1 align="center">My dotfiles</h1>

 ![screenshot](/pictures/normal.png)

 ## Installation
-As if you just installed Parabola OpenRC, DO NOT TRY THIS if it's not a new install and you don't know what you're doing.
-It will install all my config, scripts and packages except joplin and ungoogled-chromium.
+It will install all my config, scripts and packages, for ungoogled-chromium on parabola you have to force remove your-freedom with `pacman -Rdd`.
-Also I follow the [.local convention](https://gist.github.com/Earnestly/84cf9670b7e11ae2eac6f753910efebe) so be sure that PREFIX is setup the way you like.
+I follow the [.local convention](https://gist.github.com/Earnestly/84cf9670b7e11ae2eac6f753910efebe) so be sure that PREFIX is setup the way you like.
+Also if you're not using Parabola OpenRC you will need to edit .local/share/packages/packages according to your distro.
+DO NOT TRY TO INSTALL if it's not a fresh install or that you don't know what you're doing.

 	$ git clone https://github.com/ratakor/config.git
 	$ cd config